What is Kyma?

-As you start to learn more about the SAP Cloud Platform Extension Factory you will start to hear about Kyma being described as a Kubernetes runtime.
+As you start to learn more about the SAP Cloud Platform Kyma runtime you will start to hear about Kyma being described as a Kubernetes runtime.
 We’re frequently asked why would I use Kyma and not just use the standard Kubernetes cluster?
 In this blog I’ll answer this question by explaining what exactly Kyma is.

 Before I can explain Kyma, I need to explain Kubernetes since Kyma runs on top of it.
 Kubernetes provides a framework, to run distributed systems based on containers.
 You can think of a container as a very lightweight virtual machine containing a small piece of software, which serves some larger application, aka a micro-service.
 With this, Kubernetes provides a number of components that are used to manage the lifecycle of the containers, however it leaves the choice of application dependencies such as messaging buses, monitoring, logging, etc. up to you.